csabapalfi/awesome-pagespeed-metrics/README.md

 * Has enough content rendered that users can engage with it?

 ### Visually Complete

+The Visually Complete is the time from the start of the initial navigation until the **visible (above the fold) part of your page is no longer changing**.
+(Measured using a color histogram based on video/screenshots recording).

 * Lab: WPT
 * Field: N/A